freenas/freenas-docs/userguide/jails.rst

     that dataset so the user and group account has the desired read and write access.

 #.
-Use the
+Use the jail
     :menuselection:`Mount points -->` |ui-add|
-    option of the jail and select the configured pool or dataset as the :guilabel:`Source`.
+    to select the pool or dataset as the :guilabel:`Source`.

-To prevent writes to the storage, check :guilabel:`Read-Only`.
+To prevent writes to the storage, click :guilabel:`Read-Only`.

 After storage has been added or created, it appears in the :guilabel:`Mount points` for that jail.
 In the example shown in